 Kia EV9 with blue skies rolling green hills in the background

 Building on the assets that make the state's automotive industry successful, Georgia is rapidly developing as the capital of EV manufacturing for the nation.
-Since 2018, e-mobility projects have announced over $27.3 billion in investments in Georgia.
+Over $27.3 billion in e-mobility investments have been announced in Georgia since 2018.

-Hyundai Motor Group Metaplant America (HMGMA) selected Bryan County for its $7.59 billion EV and battery manufacturing facility, with full production expected to begin in fourth quarter 2024.
-Additionally, more than $2.5 billion in capital investments have been announced by HMGMA suppliers in 10 counties across the state.
+Hyundai Motor Group Metaplant America (HMGMA) selected Bryan County for its $7.59 billion state-of-the-art vehicle and battery manufacturing facility, with full production expected to begin in fourth quarter 2024.
+Its first vehicle to roll off the line will be the all-electric IONIQ 5 SUV.
+As of July 2024, more than $2.5 billion in capital investments have been announced by HMGMA suppliers in 11 counties across the state.

-In December 2021, Rivian announced that it had selected the East Atlanta Megasite for a future manufacturing facility with an annual capacity of 400,000 vehicles.
+Rivian has selected the East Atlanta Megasite for a future manufacturing facility with an annual capacity of 400,000 vehicles.

 Providing the full electric vehicle supply chain is critical to a truly sustainable future, and Georgia is rapidly expanding across multiple segments: cathode and anode manufacturing, chemical and mineral solutions, battery manufacturing, metals and aluminum manufacturing, and battery recycling.